DrQz/pdq-qnm-pkg/examples/ppa_1998/README.txt

 Copyright (c) 1998 - 2016

+The 'ppa' suffix refers to The Practical Performance Analyst book (1998).

 These directories refer to the PDQ models associated with chapters in the book entitled, "The Practical Performance Analyst: Performance-By-Design Techniques for Distributed Systems" (McGraw-Hill 1998).
 Second Printing (iUniverse 2000).